SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 8. Cable Car Museum

 San Francisco is one of only a handful of cities with working cable cars.
-It's also the only city in the world where you will find those that are still run using the traditional method.
+It's also the only city in the world where you will find them still running using the traditional method.

-Here you can learn about their history, step inside a display of one, and, my favorite part, is to watch the wheels at work pulling these cars up SF's steep hills.
+Here you can learn about their history, step inside a display of one, and—my favorite part—watch the wheels at work pulling these cars up SF's steep hills.

 >> Learn more about visiting the Cable Car Museum